Carlosokumu/Netter/README.md

   [Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs.

  [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

+ [Retrofit](https://square.github.io/retrofit/)  -  Retrofit is a REST client for Java/ Kotlin and Android by Square inc under Apache 2.0 license.
+Its a simple network library that is used for network transactions

+ [Hilt-Dagger](https://developer.android.com/training/dependency-injection/hilt-android) -A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.